Table of Contents

 Along came Voice over IP technology (VoIP).
 VoIP allows us to transmit voice data over the IP network rather than analog signals.
 As internet connectivity speeds increased and cloud technology proliferated, these combined to allow for Unified Communications as a Service technology.

-What is Unified Communications as a Service?
+UCaaS Explained: What is Unified Communications as a Service?

-Unified Communications as a Service (UCaaS) is a cloud communication platform for business that combines telephony, conferencing, unified messaging, instant messaging, mobility, and collaboration.
+Unified Communications as a Service is a cloud communication platform for business that combines telephony, conferencing, unified messaging, instant messaging, mobility, and collaboration.
 UCaaS allows teams to communicate more efficiently by combining tools into a single, easy-to-use, cloud-based platform.

 Unified communications solutions are powered by cloud infrastructure operated by the UCaaS provider.
 This eliminates the need for customers to maintain expensive telephony infrastructure like a PBX.
 UCaaS solutions are usually provided as a monthly recurring service.

 Set up and deployment are simple, as the infrastructure resides in the cloud.
-UCaaS is so simple to deploy that many customers can set up UCaaS systems themselves.
+UCaaS is so simple to deploy that many end users can set up UCaaS systems themselves.
 Customers that need help can purchase deployment services from their UCaaS provider for a fraction of the cost of a legacy PBX deployment.

 UCaaS replaces the traditional on-premise PBX.
 UCaaS eliminates the need for companies to provide analog phone lines for each handset, making it an ideal POTS line replacement.
 Also, it provides much greater flexibility for a distributed workforce with employees working from home.
 Connecting to the UCaaS cloud is as simple as bringing a phone to a home or temporary office and connecting it to the internet.
 Once online, the phone will extend the enterprises’ business telephony functions, including security profiles, to remote users.